 The initial payment related to IPR&D is expensed on the day of acquisition in accordance with ASC 730 because the project typically has no future alternative use.
-The ongoing milestone and/or royalty payments are accounted for under other guidance (e.g., ASC 815).
+The ongoing milestone and/or royalty payments are accounted for under other applicable guidance (e.g., ASC 815).
 If an instrument meets the definition of a derivative and does not meet one of the scope exceptions in ASC 815, the guidance in ASC 815 requires that the derivative be recognized at fair value.
 In this case, the fair value amount becomes part of the acquisition cost.

 If the applicable US GAAP guidance does not require recognition of the contingent payment arrangement at the acquisition date, we believe the subsequent payments would be recognized when the contingencies are resolved and the consideration is paid or becomes payable.
+However, given the lack of explicit guidance in ASC 805-50, we are aware of other acceptable approaches in practice, such as recognizing the obligation when the contingency is probable and reasonably estimable under ASC 450.

-Depending on the status of the IPR&D project at the time a contingent payment is resolved and becomes payable (e.g., in development or complete and commercially available), the acquirer may determine that the payment should be expensed or capitalized as an intangible asset.
+Depending on the status of the IPR&D project at the time a contingent payment is recognized (e.g., in development or complete and commercially available), the acquirer may determine that the payment should be expensed or capitalized as an intangible asset.
 This determination should be based on the facts and circumstances for each IPR&D project.

-Illustration 7 - The fair value of acquired assets exceeds the cost, which includes contingent consideration and IPR&D
+Illustration 8 - The fair value of acquired assets exceeds the cost, which includes contingent consideration and IPR&D